Posted on behalf of Stephens, Anderson & Cummings on Dec 15, 2016 in Auto Accidents

 However, more than 50 percent of drivers involved in drowsy-driving crashes experienced no symptoms before falling asleep at the wheel.
 That is why it is so important to get plenty of sleep before hitting the road.

-If you were injured or a lost a loved one in a drowsy driving crash, contact our auto accident injury attorneys for a free legal consultation.
-We are committed to obtaining fair compensation for victims of negligence, including drowsy driving.
+If you were injured or a lost a loved one in a drowsy driving crash, contact our auto accident attorneys for a free legal consultation.
+Our Fort Worth personal injury lawyers are committed to obtaining fair compensation for victims of negligence, including drowsy driving.